 Council on Foreign Relations International Affairs Fellowship in International Economics

 Funding Source: Council on Foreign Relations

 The International Affairs Fellowship (IAF) in International Economics, sponsored by Kimberly Querrey, offers business economists as well as university-based economics scholars hands-on experience in the U.S. government to expand their range of thinking and work on international economic policy.
-Possible host placements for the fellowship appointment include but are not limited to the Federal Reserve Bank, the International Monetary Fund, U.S. Department of the Treasury, U.S. Department of Commerce, and relevant parts of the White House.
-The IAF in International Economics aims to enrich the teaching, scholarship, and research of academics, inform the practice of business economists, and expose policymakers to cutting edge scholarly research and academic debates.
+Possible host placements for the fellowship appointment include but are not limited to the Federal Reserve Bank, the International Monetary Fund, the U.S. Department of the Treasury, the U.S. Department of Commerce, and relevant parts of the White House.
+The IAF in International Economics aims to enrich the teaching, scholarship, and research of academics, inform the practice of business economists, and expose policymakers to cutting-edge scholarly research and academic debates.

 POSCO Visiting Fellowship

 The POSCO Visiting Fellowship Program, endowed by POSCO, is intended to promote research activities on Korean topics at the East-West Center.
 The program invites outstanding scholars and policymakers to engage in policy-relevant, contemporary research on political, security, and economic issues in Northeast Asia, as they relate to Korea.

 Fernand Braudel Senior Fellowships provide a framework for established academics with an international reputation to pursue their research at the EUI.
 Fellowships last for up to ten months in one of the EUI's four Departments which in turn invite fellows to participate in departmental activities (seminars, workshops, colloquia, etc.).

 Fellows are encouraged to make contact with researchers sharing their academic interests, may be involved in the teaching and thesis supervision tasks of EUI professors, and associated with one of the research projects being carried out at the EUI.